List of Dublin postal districts

-Dublin postal districts have been used by Ireland's postal service, known as An Post, to sort mail in Dublin.
+Dublin postal districts have been used by Ireland's postal service, known as An Post, to sort mail for addresses in Dublin.
 The system is similar to that used in cities in Europe and North America until they adopted national postal code systems in the 1960s and 1970s.
 These were incorporated into a new national postcode system, known as Eircode, which was implemented in 2015.
 Under the Eircode system, the city is covered by the original routing areas D01 to D24, along with A## and K## codes for locations elsewhere in County Dublin.

 History

 The postal district system was introduced in 1917 by the British government, as a practical way to organise local postal distribution.
 This followed the example of other cities, including London, first subdivided into ten districts in 1857, and Liverpool, the first city in Britain or Ireland to have postcodes, from 1864.
-The letter "D" was assigned to designate Dublin.
-The new Irish government retained the postal district system, but district numbers were not used by the public until 1961, when they were added to street signs.
-Prior to 1961, street signs only displayed the street name in Irish and English.
+The letter "D" was assigned to designate Dublin and was retained by the new Irish government.

+Dublin didn't start using postal district numbers until 1927 when the Department of Posts and Telegraphs initiated a scheme that requested senders to add a code to each address in Dublin City and suburbs.
+When mail was addressed in English senders were to add an appropriate postman's walk number but when addressed in Irish, different letters were used with the same walk numbers, such as Rathgar Road being D3 on mail addresses in English but S3 on Irish addressed mail.
+This scheme was not popular and within a few years became defunct.
+In 1961, new postal district numbers started and these numbers were added to street signs prior to which street signs only displayed the street name in Irish and English.

-The number of districts was increased as the city grew, and in the 1970s, large districts were subdivided.
+The number of districts increased as the city grew, and in the 1970s, large districts were subdivided.
 Dublin 5 was split, with the coastal part retaining the "5" and the inland part becoming Dublin 17.
 Dublin 8, Ballyfermot became Dublin 10, along with Palmerstown and Chapelizod.
 However, Dublin 10 was subsequently split again, with Palmerstown and Chapelizod forming Dublin 20.

-In 1985, Dublin 6 was divided, with some areas, such as Templeogue, Kimmage and Terenure becoming part of a new district in order to facilitate processing of mail by a new delivery office for those areas.
-Residents of some areas objected to the assignation of the next available number, "Dublin 26," for the new postal district, citing property devaluation: the higher numbered districts typically represented less affluent and less central areas.
+In 1985, Dublin 6 was divided, with some areas, such as Templeogue, Kimmage and Terenure becoming part of a new district in order to facilitate the processing of mail by a new delivery office for those areas.
+Residents of some areas objected to the assignation of the next available number, "Dublin 26", for the new postal district, citing property devaluation: the higher numbered districts typically represented less affluent and less central areas.
 An Post ultimately relented, and the western part of the district became known as Dublin 6W.